ganeshutah/Jove/README.md

 directory.
 This will be invoked during parsing.

-All automata are displayed using Graphiviz for which your Jupyter notebook must have Graphiviz installed.
+All automata are displayed using Graphiviz for which your Jupyter notebook must have Graphiviz installed; we provide [complete instructions in this section.]
+(#obtaining-and-setting-up-jupyter-for-running-jove).

-# Obtaining and Setting up Jupyter (including plug-ins) for running Jove
+# Obtaining and Setting up Jupyter for running Jove

 In order to run Jove, you need to set up Jupyter on your machine.
 Detailed instructions for setting up Jupyter are provided